a-god-of-death/a-god-of-death/README.md

 ### Hi there 👋

-I am Nimo.
-I am looking for a data analyst or related job.

 Tech stack：SQL，Python，Solidity，Javascript, Motoko

 - 🔭 I’m currently working on applying for a master degree in data science